TheSkyentist/GELATO/README.md

 * EquivalentWidth.py

-  Here are the scripts for creating and saving emission line EW.
+  Here are the scripts for creating and saving emission-line EW.
 Can also be run directly on GELATO results in order to generate EW after the fact.
-Rest equivalent widths are generated by assuming a flat continuum at the height of the continuum at the emission line center.
+Rest equivalent widths are generated by assuming a flat continuum at the height of the continuum at the emission-line center.

 * AdditionalComponents.py